 One can therefore expect that in instances where a person has suffered serious personal injury that will require extensive payment of medical benefits, attendant care, and wage loss, that some insurance companies will now perform investigations to see if they can void an insurance policy or avoid making payment of these otherwise mandatory no fault benefits.
 Instances where an insurance company has found “material misrepresentations” and where the insurer has subsequently voided a no-fault policy or refused to pay otherwise incurred and proper no fault benefits have been upheld by Michigan courts.

 No-Fault Attorneys of Michigan Auto Law

-The attorneys of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car or truck accident in Michigan and are confused about your no-fault insurance rights, please call one of our expert lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
-There is absolutely no fee or obligation.
+The attorneys of Michigan Auto Law have been specializing in auto no-fault litigation for more than 50 years.
+If you have been injured in a car, truck or motorcycle accident and want information about your no-fault rights, please call one of our expert lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+There is no fee or obligation.

 We are here to help you.